paulklemm/mygo/README.md

 - `output_path` Output path of the analysis document and the excel file
 - `save_excel`.
 Save GO-term result as Excel file
 - `significance_cutoff`.
 Filter for significant GO terms
-- `dev`.
-Developer mode.
-Do not use this.
 - `simplify_ontologies`.
 Run computational heavy GO term simplification.
 - `do_gse`.
 Conduct a GSEA analysis.
 Deactivate if you do not pipe in a whole gene set.